matus42/Niche-Art-Toys/README.md

 - **Commitment to Iterative Notes:** One area I identified for improvement is in the documentation of each sprint.
 Previously, I did not maintain detailed notes during sprints, which sometimes made it challenging to track changes and understand decisions in hindsight.
 Moving forward, I will implement a systematic approach to note-taking after each iteration.
 This will enhance our ability to reflect, adjust, and plan more effectively.

 - **Strategic Planning and Resource Allocation:** Reflecting on the project, I recognize the need for better resource allocation and strategic planning.
 Certain aspects required more time and resources than anticipated.
-Enhanced planning will be a focus in future projects to ensure that we are prepared for and can efficiently manage complex tasks.
+Enhanced planning will be a focus in future projects to ensure that I'm prepared for and can efficiently manage complex tasks.

 #### Admiration for Agile's Flexibility
 Throughout this project, the flexibility of Agile has stood out as a key advantage.
 It allowed me to pivot as needed and respond to challenges without significant setbacks.
 This adaptability was not only crucial for project success but also instrumental in maintaining high my morale and fostering an environment of creative problem-solving.